You are here

 - The right to appeal the outcome of a disciplinary process, provided the appeal meets the grounds outlined in the “Appeals Procedure” section of this Policy.

-- The right to be presumed not in violation of this Policy until a violation is established through the discipline process.
+- The right to be presumed not in violation of this Policy unless and until a violation is established through the discipline process.

 - The right to be treated with respect by all parties to the process.